ph3at/cronos-celerity/README.md

-# Cronos SYCL
+# Cronos Celerity

-Port of magnetohydrodynamics simulation software `Cronos` using `SYCL`.
+Port of magnetohydrodynamics simulation software `Cronos` using `Celerity`.

 ## Usage

 ### Prerequisites

+- Celerity
-- hipSYCL with C++20 capable backend compiler
+- C++20 capable backend compiler
 - cmake

 ### Compiling

-1. `cmake -Bbuild -DCMAKE_PREFIX_PATH="/path/to/hipSYCL" -DHIPSYCL_TARGETS="cuda:sm_52" -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_COMPILER=clang++`
+1. `cmake -Bbuild -DCMAKE_PREFIX_PATH="/path/to/celerity" -DHIPSYCL_TARGETS="cuda:sm_52" -DCMAKE_BUILD_TYPE=Release`
 2. `cd build`
 3. `make -j`

 ### Run

-Execute `./cronos-sycl` in the build directory, with the full or relative path to a configuration file as command line argument.
+Execute `./cronos-celerity` in the build directory, with the full or relative path to a configuration file as command line argument.
 Examples can be found in the folder `configuration/`.

-To run the CPU implementation, use `./cronos-amr`, which in the default configuration uses the same runge-kutta solver as the sycl version.
+To run the CPU implementation, use `./cronos-amr`, which in the default configuration uses the same runge-kutta solver as the celerity version.
 The CPU version additionally also supports an adaptive mesh refinement implementation which can be enabled through the config with `enable_amr`.

 ### Configure